btf7/6502-Emulator/README.md

 ## Build

+Run `make` to build in debug mode.\
+Run `make release` to build in release mode\
+Run `make clean` to delete build directories and executable

 This project is set up to build on Windows 10 with MinGW-W64 - just run the makefile.

 If you are building on a different architecture, you'll have to